Tips for Parents shooting sports

 Nikon D4, Sigma 120-300mm ƒ/2.8 with Sigma 1.4 converter, ISO 900, ƒ/5.6, 1/2000

-I am so thankful I was covering this lacrosse game between The Citadel and Emory University this past Friday rather than when the game was first played.
-Initially, they had between 100 to 1,000 players on a much more significant field and played for two to three days.
+I am so thankful I was covering this lacrosse game between The Citadel and Emory University this past Friday, rather than when it was first played.
+Initially, they had between 100 and 1,000 players on a much larger field and played for 2 to 3 days.

 Wikipedia reports, “Lacrosse played a significant role in the community and religious life of tribes across the continent for many years.
 Early Lacrosse was characterized by deep spiritual involvement, befitting the spirit of combat in which it was undertaken.
 Those who took part did so in the role of warriors, to bring glory and honor to themselves and their tribes.”